Vlad21islav/Jarvis/README.md

 This is Jarvis - a voice assistant with real voice from the Iron man film.
-For text generation, I use Gemini from Google, but because of this it doesn't work in Russia.
+For text generation, I use Gemini from Google and after some manipulations with server, it now can be used in Russia.

 To use Jarvis you have to install the repository, python and models and create keys.yaml file or you can download .exe file and edit everything in _instances file.

-How to install models:
+<h3>How to install models:</h3>
 <ul>
     <li>
         To install Piper models you have to (english Jarvis model will be installed by default):